NH-BMT Program: A leader in hematopoeitic stem cell therapy

 - In the top percentage nationally for transplant volumes

-- Among the Best Matched Unrelated Donor (MUD) survival outcome data in the United States (www.bethematch.org)
+- Among the Best Matched Unrelated Donor (MUD) survival outcome data in the United States (www.bethematch.org) with actual one -year survival rate for 2020 is 80.8%.

 - Only transplant center in Georgia to collaborate with Dana Farber Cancer Institute’s Innovative Research Partnership: Blood Cancer Research Partnership (BCRP)